SriSatyaKalyan/notes/git.md

 ` git branch -m <new-branch-name> ` command helps us rename a branch.
 But we would have to switch to that branch first.

+***Merging***: We have to remember two things:
+* We merge branches, not specific commits
+* We always merge to the current HEAD branch

+To merge, follow the basic steps:
+1. Switch to or checkout the branch you want to merge the changes into (the receiving branch)
+2. Using the **` git merge `** command to merge changes from a specific branch into the current branch

+This is called a fast-forward merge.
+This can be performed when there is a direct linear path from the source branch to the target branch.
+In a fast-forward merge, git simply moves the source branch pointer to the target branch pointer without creating an extra merge commit.

+When we try to merge our branch into a master which has other *` non-conflicting `* changes added to it, git performs a **` merge commit `** wherein we end up with a new commit on the master branch.
+Git will prompt you for a message.